-9 days – The St. Olav’s Way begins in the almost Mediterranean Selånger, near Sundsvall at the Swedish east coast.
+9 days – The St. Olav’s Path begins in the almost Mediterranean Selånger, near Sundsvall at the Swedish east coast.
 After a walk through deep forests, along mirroring lakes and deserted country roads, this first stage ends in Bräcke.
 More experienced walkers could consider combining a couple of the shorter walks into one longer walk.
 Ask us for the possibilities.

 “From the Swedish east coast, through mysterious forests and passing lakes